Research Methods in Cognitive Science (PGT) PSYCH5018

 (b) to consider which approaches are appropriate to given research questions

-(c) to apply a range of standard and specialised research and/or equivalent instruments and techniques of enquiry.
+(c) to understand the application and implementation of a range of standard and specialised research, practices, materials, and/or equivalent instruments and techniques of enquiry.

 Intended Learning Outcomes of Course